Am I Done? Predicting Action Progress in Videos: Related Work

 \section{Related Work}

-Human action understanding has been traditionally framed as a classification task, and it has been addressed with a plethora of methods~\cite{poppe2010,csur2011}.
-However, in the recent years several works have emerged aiming at a more precise semantic annotation of videos, namely action localization, completion and prediction.
+Human action understanding has been traditionally framed as a classification task~\cite{poppe2010,csur2011}.
+However, in recent years, several works have emerged aiming at a more precise semantic annotation of videos, namely action localization, completion and prediction.

 Frame level action localization has been tackled extending state-of-the art object detection approaches \cite{ren2015faster} to the spatio-temporal domain.
 A common strategy is to start from object proposals and then perform object detection over RGB and optical flow features using convolutional neural networks \cite{ggjm2015tubes,peng2016multi,saha2016deep}.
 Gkioxari \etal generate action proposals by filtering Selective Search boxes with motion saliency, and fuse motion and temporal decision using an SVM \cite{ggjm2015tubes}.
-More recent approaches, devised end-to-end tunable architectures integrating region proposal networks in their model \cite{peng2016multi,saha2016deep,shou2017cvpr,sst_buch_cvpr17,Kalogeiton2017localization,hou2017tube,singh2017online,zhao2017temporal,gao2017turn}.
+More recent approaches, devised end-to-end tunable architectures integrating region proposal networks in their model \cite{peng2016multi,saha2016deep,shou2017cvpr,sst_buch_cvpr17,Kalogeiton2017localization,hou2017tube,singh2017online,zhao2017temporal,gao2017turn,long2019gaussian}.
 As discussed in \cite{saha2016deep}, most action detection works do not deal with untrimmed sequences and do not generate action tubes.
 To overcome this limitation, Saha \etal \cite{saha2016deep} propose an energy maximization algorithm to link detections obtained with their framewise detection pipeline.
 Another way of exploiting the temporal constraint is to address action detection in videos as a tracking problem, learning action trackers from data \cite{weinzaepfel2015learning}.
 To allow online action detection, Singh \etal \cite{singh2017online} adapted the Single Shot Multibox Detector \cite{liu2016ssd} to regress and classify action detection boxes in each frame.
 Then, tubes are constructed in real time via an incremental greedy matching algorithm.
+Considering that actions may have different temporal scales, in \cite{long2019gaussian}, the authors go beyond predetermined temporal scales and propose to use Gaussian kernels to dynamically optimize them.